Hiflylabs/awesome-dbt/README.md

 - [Best Practices for Optimizing Your dbt and Snowflake Deployment](https://resources.snowflake.com/white-paper/best-practices-for-optimizing-your-dbt-and-snowflake-deployment) - Pocket guide on optimization best practices with Snowflake.
 - [How to Deploy dbt to Production using GitHub Actions](https://towardsdatascience.com/how-to-deploy-dbt-to-production-using-github-action-778bf6a1dff6)
 - [Doing More With Less: Using DBT to load data from AWS S3 to Snowflake via External Tables](https://medium.com/slateco-blog/doing-more-with-less-usingdbt-to-load-data-from-aws-s3-to-snowflake-via-external-tables-a699d290b93f) - An alternative guide to set up your dbt-external-tables workflow.
-- [Best Practices for your dbt Style Guide](https://airbyte.com/blog/best-practices-dbt-style-guide?utm_content=bufferd2cd7&utm_medium=social&utm_source=linkedin.com&utm_campaign=buffer) - Standards for well organized base layer with Airbyte ingestion
+- [Best Practices for your dbt Style Guide](https://airbyte.com/blog/best-practices-dbt-style-guide?utm_content=bufferd2cd7&utm_medium=social&utm_source=linkedin.com&utm_campaign=buffer) - Standards for well organized base layer with Airbyte ingestion.
+- [Tips and Tricks about working with dbt ](https://discourse.getdbt.com/t/tips-and-tricks-about-working-with-dbt/287) - Tips from community members.
 ## Integrations

 Collection of known data integrations with dbt